LyWangPX/Reinforcement-Learning-2nd-Edition-by-Sutton-Exercise-Solutions/README.md

 Let's roll'n out!

-Due to multiple projects due in Dec, this project may have to wait a little bit for being updated.
+[UPDATE Nov 5 2019] Due to multiple projects due simultaneously in Dec, this project may have to wait a little bit for being updated.
 Collaborators are always welcomed!

 # Chapter 8
 Finished without programming.
 Plan on creating additional exercises to this Chapter because many materials are lack of practice.